15 Movies That Inspire Me to Write

 Synopsis: An orphaned genius is forced to see a therapist after getting in trouble with the law one too many times.

 Why It’s Inspiring: This film sits on the shoulders of the conversations held between Will and his therapist, Sean, during their sessions.
 Dialogue is very important in this character-driven story, and much of the dialogue is spent trying to tear down the walls that Will puts up around others as the result of his traumatic past.
-He interacts differently with different characters while still keeping his cocky, genius-level guardedness and cynicism at all times.
+He interacts differently with different characters while still keeping his cocky, guarded nature and cynicism at all times.
 This can exhibit itself as anger, humor, or intimidation from scene to scene.

 With Sean, though, he is the most himself since Sean will not tolerate anything less.
 If Will is disrespectful, Sean puts him in his place.
 If Will refuses to talk, Sean won’t speak first.
 If Will dances around a question, Sean kicks him out.
 The basis of his treatment is to get Will exposed while still feeling safe, and he finally has a breakthrough in his second to last session which is cathartic and tragic at the same time.